Neo-Assyrian Empire: Dominion over the Near East

-The second phase of the reconquista was initiated in the reign of Tukulti-Ninurta's son and successor Ashurnasirpal II (883–859 BC).
+The second phase of the reconquista was initiated in the reign of Tukulti-Ninurta's son and successor Ashurnasirpal II (883–859 BCE).
 Under his rule, Assyria rose to become the dominant political power in the Near East.
 In terms of personality, Ashurnasirpal was a complex figure; he was a relentless warrior and one of the most brutal kings in Assyrian history, (Note: Ashurnasirpal II is one of only four Assyrian kings who claimed to have slaughtered civilians in his inscriptions and the only one to claim to have killed and burnt young children.
 In terms of the variety and severity of brutal acts, he is rivalled only by the later Ashurbanipal.) but he also cared about the people, working to increase the prosperity and comfort of his subjects, establishing extensive water reserves and food depots in times of crisis.
 As a result of the successful campaigns of his predecessors, Ashurnasirpal inherited an impressive amount of resources with which he could work to re-establish Assyrian dominance.
-Ashurnasirpal's first campaign in 883 BC was against the revolting cities of Suru and Tela along the northern portion of the Tigris river.
+Ashurnasirpal's first campaign in 883 BCE was against the revolting cities of Suru and Tela along the northern portion of the Tigris river.
 At Tela he brutally repressed the citizens, among other punishments cutting off noses, ears, fingers and limbs, gouging out eyes and overseeing impalements and decapitations.

 Ashurnasirpal's later campaigns included three wars against the kingdom of Zamua in the eastern Zagros Mountains, repeated campaigns against Nairi and Urartu in the north, and, most prominently, near continuous conflict with Aramean and Neo-Hittite kingdoms in the west.
 The Arameans and Neo-Hittites had evolved into well-organized kingdoms, possibly in response to pressure from Assyria.
 One of Ashurnasirpal's most persistent enemies was the Aramean king Ahuni, who ruled Bit Adini.
 Ahuni's forces broke through across the Khabur and Euphrates several times, and it was only after years of war that he at last accepted Ashurnasirpal as his suzerain.
 Ahuni's defeat was highly important as it marked the first time since Ashur-bel-kala two centuries prior that Assyrian forces campaigned further west than the Euphrates.
 Ashurnasirpal made use of this opportunity.
-In his ninth campaign, he marched to Lebanon and then to the coast of the Mediterranean Sea.
+In his ninth campaign, he marched to Lebanon and then to the Mediterranean coast.
 Though few of them became formally incorporated into the empire at this point, many kingdoms on the way paid tribute to Ashurnasirpal to avoid being attacked, including Carchemish and Patina, as well as Phoenician cities such as Sidon, Byblos, Tyre and Arwad.
 Ashurnasirpal's royal inscriptions proudly proclaim that he and his army symbolically cleaned their weapons in the water of the Mediterranean.